NotTooScareyShellScripts/revfat-4rpi.sh/README.md

 revfat+4rpi.sh
 ====================
-   *formerly known as : raspberrypi-reformat and/or revfat I resurrected revfat from pidora from the its deep sleep bit death for my own project here: https://sourceforge.net/projects/c7rpimyth/
+   *formerly known as : raspberrypi-reformat and/or revfat

+I resurrected revfat from pidora from the its deep sleepy rot bit death for my own project here: https://sourceforge.net/projects/c7rpimyth/
 *I'll put the source's here on git later after it stablizes, for now the rpms/srpms are on SF.